All charges dismissed through negotiations with Assistant United States Attorney.

 - Evidence in Domestic Violence Cases

-- DC Civil Protection Order Hearings
+- Civil Protection Order Hearings

 - Alleged Victims on the Stand in Domestic Violence Cases